alien4cloud/alien4cloud-spray/readme.md

 # Development setup

-A playbook has be written to help you setup a development environment.
+The playbook [playbooks/setup-dev.yml](playbooks/setup-dev.yml) has be written to help you setup a development environment.
 It just setup an empty running localhost A4C (in your IDE for example), and automatize repetitive tasks in order to have a full working and configured A4C without any pain.

 It needs that all plugins projects are localized in the same directory and built.

-Just fill the `inputs-dev.yml` input file in order to fit your needs.
+Just fill the [inputs-dev.yml](inputs-dev.yml) input file in order to fit your needs.

 ```
 ansible-playbook -i hosts --extra-vars "@inputs-dev.yml" playbooks/setup-dev.yml